vfarcic/devops26/manuscript/99-the-end.md

 In his own words...

 *I started out working with MultiValue database platforms in the late 80s.
 Since that time, I've been fortunate to work with a lot of great clients and companies using numerous technologies.
-Said differently, I'm old and I've seen a lot.
+Said differently, I'm old, and I've seen a lot.
 As we head into the new roaring 20s, I'm really looking forward to what the future holds, especially in the IoT space.*